Cat on the lam: Pet caught after weeks on the run at airport - NewsBreak

 Rowdy was given a health check and will be returned to her family.

-“I'm kind of in disbelief," said her owner, Patty Sahli.
-“I thought, ‘What are the odds we’re actually going to get her back?'
-But I got a call this morning and I am just so shocked."
+“She looks great, is happy to be with people and I am sure will be happy to be reunited with us," her owner Patty Nolet Sahli posted on Facebook .

-Rowdy's time on the lam began June 24, as Sahli and her husband, Rich, returned to the U.S. from 15 years in Germany with the Army.
-When their Lufthansa flight landed, the 4-year-old black cat with green eyes escaped her cage, in pursuit of some birds.
+Rowdy's time on the lam began June 24, as the family returned to the U.S. from an Army deployment to Germany, Sahli previously posted.
+When their Lufthansa flight landed. the 4-year-old black cat with green eyes escaped her cage, in pursuit of some birds.

 Soon Rowdy herself was on the receiving end of a chase, as her getaway set off a massive search involving airport and Lufthansa personnel, construction workers, and animal welfare advocates, as well as the use of wildlife cameras and safe-release traps.